Hawaii Safety Guide

 Hawaiian Islands Cautions & Hazards

 The islands of Hawaii could each easily be described as paradise.
-But even paradise has its hazards, and we'd be foolish not educate you on at least a few of them.
+But even paradise has its hazards, and we'd be foolish not to educate you on at least a few.

 — article continued below —

 Updated 2023 Hawaii Visitor Guides